A common question that circles in the expat community in Croatia often is “How much will I be charged in taxes if I buy something online from abroad”?

 Declaration process in other companies

 Other delivery companies submit an electronic declaration regardless of the value of the shipment.
-The process is initiated by the delivery company and it includes costs of their services as well.
+The process is initiated by the delivery company and it includes the costs of their services as well.

 To carry out this procedure, proof of the value of the goods is needed.
 This can be proved with an invoice, proof of payment, online order, or a print of the conclusion of the tender.
 The delivery company will ask you to deliver the documentation via email if needed.